MicrosoftDocs/azure-docs/articles/databox/data-box-heavy-deploy-copy-data.md

 ---
-title: Tutorial to copy data via SMB on Azure Data Box | Microsoft Docs
+title: Tutorial to copy data via SMB on Azure Data Box Heavy | Microsoft Docs
-description: Learn how to copy data to your Azure Data Box via SMB
+description: Learn how to copy data to your Azure Data Box Heavy via SMB
 services: databox
 author: alkohli

 ms.service: databox
-ms.subservice: pod
+ms.subservice: heavy
 ms.topic: tutorial
-ms.date: 05/14/2019
+ms.date: 05/28/2019
 ms.author: alkohli
-#Customer intent: As an IT admin, I need to be able to copy data to Data Box to upload on-premises data from my server onto Azure.
+#Customer intent: As an IT admin, I need to be able to copy data to Data Box Heavy to upload on-premises data from my server onto Azure.
 ---
-# Tutorial: Copy data to Azure Data Box via SMB
+# Tutorial: Copy data to Azure Data Box Heavy via SMB

 This tutorial describes how to connect to and copy data from your host computer using the local web UI.